About Kidz For A Cause

 ThinkTank 2016 was a campaign composed of dozens of mini-FUNraisers by 300-plus kids ranging from 6 to 18 years old.
 Together they raised more than $300,000 for the frail newborns of Kapiolani Medical Center’s Neonatal Intensive Care Unit, most of it in donations under $50 (the largest single donation was $15,000).

 ThinkTank 2016 was Kidz’ fourth campaign.
-Since 2008 KFAC has raised more than $420,000 in total and distributed every penny to the Ronald McDonald House, American Heart Association’s kids programs, Friends of the Children’s Justice Center of Oahu, and Kapiolani’s Neonatal Intensive Care Unit.
-Now, with ThinkTank 2017, Kidz comes home to where it began: raising money to help the kids of the Ronald McDonald House Charities.
+Since 2008 KFAC has raised more than $500,000 and distributed every penny to the Ronald McDonald House, American Heart Association’s kids programs, Friends of the Children’s Justice Center of Oahu, and Kapiolani Medical Center’s Neonatal Intensive Care Unit.
+Now Kidz comes home to where it began: raising money to help the kids of the Ronald McDonald House Charities.

 Kidz For A Cause is a series of volunteer-driven events powered entirely by kids, for kids in need.
 We strive to empower the next generation with the leadership skills to give back to the community.

 In 2008, third grader Nicki Lee had to come up with a community service project for school.
 “I wanted to do something that could utilize my love of performing.
 And that’s why I decided to put on a kids charity concert,” says Nicki.

 “My very first concert was held in my living room where I invited some of my friends to perform with me.
 We ended up raising $1,100 for the Ronald McDonald House Charities.”
 A few days later Nicki’s mom, Cathy Lee, took her to the House to present the money and meet some of the families.
 “I still remember playing with one of the girls and singing for the families in the living room.
 Those real connections I made that day touched me profoundly,” says Nicki.